Evangelion (mecha): Conception

 For the main character of the series, Shinji, Anno himself was used as a model, linking the act of piloting the mecha with his work; according to Kazuya Tsurumaki, assistant director of Neon Genesis Evangelion, while "Shinji was summoned by his father to ride a robot, Anno was summoned by Gainax to direct an animation".
 Moreover, during the development of the series, the director included scenes in which the mecha are mutilated and lose their limbs.
+Academic scholar River Seager described the result as "eerie and gothic, often blurring the line between the genres of mecha and horror".
 The mutilations of the Evas became a product of his personal experience.
 Anno's father, Takuyo, injured his left leg in an accident with a power saw and was forced to wear a prosthesis for life; following the accident, Hideaki developed a certain attraction to deformity, believing that he could not love "anything perfect".
 He also compared this to Tetsujin 28-go, where a robot loses an arm.
-In the twentieth episode of the series, he also introduced the concept of cannibalism.
+In the twentieth episode of the series, "Weaving a Story 2: oral stage", he also introduced the concept of cannibalism.
 He added a scene in which Eva-01 devours an Angel in an attempt to disgust and scare a young viewer; he stated, "What would be ideal is that kids who watch it start to vomit".
-Cannibalism, according to Yūichirō Oguro, curator of extra contents of Evangelion's home video editions, would negatively depict the act of eating meat and could also be influenced by Anno's personal experience, who has been vegetarian since childhood and had already transposed this detail of his life in his fictional works.
+Cannibalism, according to Yūichirō Oguro, curator of extra content of Evangelion's home video editions, would negatively depict the act of eating meat and could also be influenced by Anno's personal experience, who has been vegetarian since childhood and had already transposed this detail of his life in his fictional works.